Updated: Aug 12

-With COVID-19, things are changing by the day, and it is impacting how we market our goods and services.
+With the new COVID-19 variants, things are changing by the day, and it is impacting how we market our goods and services.
 The good news is that all the major platforms - Facebook, Twitter, LinkedIn, Instagram, and others - report more people are visiting their sites than ever before.
 Which means they can help market your business more effectively.

 While these statistics tell us social media remains a useful marketing platform, because of the pandemic now gripping the world, marketers must use their social media marketing prudently, but as effectively as possible.
 Here’s how: